AxonIQ/reference-guide/axon-framework/upgrading-to-4-7.md

 ### Step 1

-Remove any `javax` mentions in your codebase or replace them with respective `jakarta` ones.
+Remove most mentions of `javax` in your codebase and replace them with respective `jakarta` ones.
+Note that no every reference of `javax` is deprecated as part of the Javax-to-Jakarta switch, such as some `javax.annotation` and `javax.cache` mentions

 ### Step 2